Anna C. Petteys & Dorothy J. Corsberg Scholarship

 In 1987, NJC dedicated its new theatre to her and named in her honor.
 Ms. Corsberg was instrumental in the planning and design of the performing arts facility.
 Ms. Corsberg was a member of PEO, Chapter Z, the NJC Alumni Association, the N.E.A., the National Council of Teachers of English, Friends of the UNC Libraries, Friends of the City of Greeley Museum, Friends of the Greeley Philharmonic Orchestra and the Greeley Chamber Orchestra.
 Ms. Corsberg always brought out the best in everything she did and in everyone she met.
 She was a wonderful educator, a counselor for many students, a supporter of the arts and humanities and a true friend.
 She was very generous with her time and talents and always showed concern for her students, friends and family.

-Out of Anna C. Petteys & Dorothy J. Corsberg's love for education, this scholarship was created to assist Northeastern students from Logan or Morgan counties who aspire to obtain a degree in education, journalism or the humanities.
+Anna C. Petteys & Dorothy J. Corsberg's scholarship was created due to their love for education.
+It is to support well rounded students from Logan and Morgan counties who wish to study education, humanities or journalism.